aquasecurity/starboard/README.md

 # Introduction

 Starboard integrates security tools into the Kubernetes environment, so that users can find and view the risks that relate to different resources in a Kubernetes-native way.
-Starboard provides [custom resources definitions][crds] and a [Go module][go-module] to work with a range of existing security scanners, as well as a [kubectl]-compatible command, the [Octant plugin][octant-plugin], and the [Lens extension][lens-extension] that make security reports available through familiar Kubernetes tools.
+Starboard provides [Custom Resource Definitions] and a [Go module] to work with a range of existing security scanners, as well as a [kubectl]-compatible command, the [Octant Plugin], and the [Lens Extension] that make security reports available through familiar Kubernetes tools.

 <p align="center">
 <img src="docs/images/starboard-overview.png" alt="Starboard Overview"/>
 </p>

+Starboard provides:

+- Automated vulnerability scanning for Kubernetes applications.
+- Automated configuration audits for Kubernetes resources with predefined rules or custom Open Policy Agent (OPA) policies.
+- Automated infrastructures scanning and compliance checks with CIS Benchmarks published by the Center for Internet Security (CIS).
+- Penetrations test results for a Kubernetes cluster.

 Starboard can be run in two different modes:

+- As a [Kubernetes operator] to automatically update security reports in response to workload and other changes on a Kubernetes cluster - for example, initiating a vulnerability scan when a new Pod is started or running CIS Benchmarks when a new Node is added.
 - As a [command][cli], so you can trigger scans and view the risks in a kubectl-compatible way or as part of your CI/CD pipeline.
-- As an [operator] to automatically update security reports in response to workload and other changes on a Kubernetes cluster - for example, initiating a vulnerability scan when a new pod is started.

-> **NOTE** Even though manual scanning through the command-line is useful, the fact that it's not automated makes it
-> less suitable with numerous Kubernetes workloads.
-Therefore, the [operator] provides a better option
-> for these scenarios, constantly monitoring built-in Kubernetes resources, such as Deployments, and running appropriate
-> scanners against the underlying deployment descriptors.

-You can read more about the motivations and use cases in this [blog][aqua-starboard-blog] and join our [discussions][discussions].
+You can read more about the motivations and use cases in this [blog][aqua-starboard-blog] and join our [discussions].

 ![](docs/images/starboard-cli-with-octant-demo.gif)